 ELENA: (With urgency.)
 Anton, I need to speak with you.

-(She takes him aside into a corner or alcove of the officeLeft.
+(She takes him aside into an imagined corner or alcove of the office that is Downstage Left.
 STEFAN goes back to run the mimeograph machine.
 A soft “chucka chucka” sound from the machine can be heard.)

-ELENA: Anton, the security police.
-They brought me in today.
+ELENA: Anton, the security police brought me in today.
 They had men ready to kill the children, waiting by their school.
 Anton, I told them everything.
 What could I do?
 If I hadn’t, Bojana and Daniel would be dead now.

 ANTON: Betrayal!
 People in this city die for our cause every week.
 Only the Resistance can put an end to this regime.
 That’s what we fight for every day.
 When they find us, and if we die bravely. . . if we don’t waver, we show the others how to resist.
 We will build the NDC until our cause is unstoppable.

 ELENA: You’re not wrong, Anton.
 I know this.
 But Bojana.
 Daniel!
 I had to do it.
-The secret police are outside the building now.
+The security police are outside the building now.

-(ANTON quickly goes to a window, pulls back a curtain, peeks out, focuses his eyes on what he sees outside, and then turns back to ELENA.)
+(ANTON quickly goes to an imagined window Far Upstage Left, pulls back a curtain, peeks out, focuses his eyes on what he sees outside, and then turns grimly back to ELENA.)

 ELENA: At 9:15 the whole building will be set on fire.
 They agreed to let me come in and get you.
 Not Stefan.
 Not anyone else, just you.
 Come with me, Anton.
 Let Stefan stay.
 He’s a dead man no matter what.
 Anton, we can live.
 We can live and raise our children.